Avengers Disassembled: Captain America and Falcon

-Captain America and Falcon are in the midst of an international scandal between a naval intelligence operation (ONI) and a Drug Cartel with ties to A.I.M when Captain America starts having hallucinations; some of them involving encounters with his fellow Avenger Wanda Maximoff A.K.A. the Scarlet Witch.
-Meanwhile, Falcon is gifted a new enhanced costume from Wakanda and uses it to escape the feds.
+Captain America and Falcon are in the midst of an international scandal between a naval intelligence operation (ONI) and a drug cartel with ties to A.I.M when Captain America starts having hallucinations; some of them involve encounters with the Scarlet Witch.
+Meanwhile, Falcon is gifted a new enhanced costume from Wakanda, and uses it to escape the feds.

-Captain America discusses his past, most notably his guilt from the death of Bucky Barnes, with Scarlet Witch and she eases his trouble.
+Captain America discusses his past with Scarlet Witch, most notably his guilt from the death of Bucky Barnes, and she eases his trouble.
 While they engage in a romance, Captain America cites that he can not give her the normal life she desires due to his own emotional issues.
 His apparent romance with the Scarlet Witch ceases just prior to the UN meeting to retain their UN Charter.
-Wanda, oddly tells him she has no recollection of their romance, indicating that Captain America hallucinated the whole thing.
-Captain America later believes that due to the events of "Avengers Disassembled", Wanda was responsible for his visions and Falcon's aggressive behavior.
+Wanda oddly tells him she has no recollection of their romance, indicating Captain America was subject to a hallucination.
+Captain America later believes that due to the events of "Avengers Disassembled," Wanda was responsible for his visions and Falcon's aggressive behavior.
+Following the events of "Disassembled", Captain America rekindles a relationship with Diamondback (Rachel Leighton).
+Meanwhile, the Red Skull conspires with a corrupt S.H.I.E.L.D. agent to kill Captain America, using Diamondback, but his plan backfires.
+During these events, Steve realizes his love for Rachel.